-We know of two new mobs coming in Minecraft 1.21 so far, a new hostile baddie and this year's winner of the community mob vote, the armadillo.
+We know of two new mobs coming in Minecraft 1.21 so far, a new hostile baddie and the latest winner of the community mob vote, the armadillo.

 The Breeze is a new hostile mob that sounds like the cold side of the coin to the Blaze's fire attacks.
 It's a blue and purple creature with arms and a head all wrapped in a funnel of swirling wind.
 When it attacks, the Breeze shoots out a projectile of wind energy that explodes if it hits a player or entity, which deals a small amount of damage and knocks back all entities.
 Unlike its fiery opposite, the Breeze gets around by jumping instead of floating, so they may be a bit less annoying to chase down.
 You’ll still have some exploring to do to find the Breeze, since it’s going to be showing up in the new trial chambers.

-In this year's mob vote the utilitarian armadillo won out.
+And the other winner of the community mob vote is the utilitarian armadillo.
 These small pals live in warm climates like the savannah.
-They will drop Scute, their armored skin, which you can craft into armor for your tamed wolves.
+They'll drop Scute, their armored skin, which you can craft into armor for your tamed wolves.
 That's about all we know so far until Mojang continues development on this winning critter.
 We won't know what its in game model looks like for a while, but you can spot the concept in the armadillo reveal video.

 How do trials work in Minecraft 1.21?